Who will Arsenal and Liverpool face in the Champions League quarters?

 The draw will be streamed live on UEFA.com and the official UEFA Champions League app.

-The top eight sides after the league phase were (in order):
+Top eight sides from the league phase (in seeding order):

 1. Arsenal (ENG), 2.
 Bayern Munich (GER), 3.
 Liverpool (ENG), 4.
 Tottenham Hotspur (ENG), 5.
 Barcelona (ESP), 6.
 Chelsea (ENG), 7.
 Sporting CP (POR), 8.
 Manchester City (ENG)